 Pharmacy Residency Program

 Phoenix Children’s is committed to the training and professional development of outstanding clinical pharmacists and leaders in pediatric pharmacy practice.
-Our Postgraduate Year One (PGY1) Pharmacy Residency Program builds on your Doctor of Pharmacy (PharmD) education with hands-on experience and leadership training.
-As a graduate of our program, you’ll be fully prepared to find employment as an independent clinical pharmacist or to begin Postgraduate Year Two (PGY2) pharmacy residency training.
+Our Postgraduate Year One (PGY1) pharmacy residency program is a 12-month ASHP-accredited program that builds on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for post-graduate year two (PGY2) pharmacy residency training.

 - Emergency Medicine

 - Advanced Pediatric Intensive Care

 - Other topics, depending on needs or interest of the resident